 Yes.
 You can apply to one or both campuses through the application service, AACOMAS.
-If you apply to both campuses, you will be required to submit two supplementary applications and two processing fees.
+If you apply to both campuses, you will be required to submit two secondary applications and two processing fees.
 Only one set of letters is required and will be posted to both applications.
-If an a interview is granted, you will interview at your campus of choice.
-You may change your campus of choice at any time during the admissions process by notifying Enrollment Data Services at email@example.com.

 Question 3: Does it matter that I'm older than your average applicant?

 Definitely not.
 We find that students of all ages make unique contributions to the class.
 We encourage all qualified applicants regardless of age.

 Question 4: Can I transfer into COMP from another medical school?

 Yes, we consider transfer requests on a case by case basis.
 Please refer to the Transfer Requirements page for more information on application deadlines.

 Question 5: Can international students apply?